 Established in 1946, the Student Budgeting Committee (SBC) is a longstanding, non-political student institution.
 Our primary responsibility is to provide funding to Swarthmore College’s chartered student clubs and organizations, which we do every semester.
 Our top priority is to allocate funds in an independent, equitable, and responsible manner in order to enrich the college experiences of the broader student body.
 SBC operates independently of the Student Government Organization of Swarthmore College (SGO) as a self-governing body and has done so since 2018.

 Where do club funds come from?

 Every year, students are charged a “Student Activities Fee” as part of their tuition, room, and board fees.
 All the fees we collect each year are collectively referred to as the “Student Activities Fund” (or SAF), which is our budget.
 The SAF is freshly generated every year; we have no savings.
 Our job is to divide the SAF into portions which we can give to each of the 100+ clubs and organizations on campus.

-We operate in compliance with the SBC Constitution, which outlines the responsibilities of Committee members including the allocation of the Student Activities Fund (SAF), advisory meetings with student organization leaders, hosting office hours, examining student spendings, and processing reimbursement requests.
+We operate in compliance with the SBC Constitution, which outlines the responsibilities of our members, such as providing office hours, examining student spendings, and processing reimbursement requests.
 We work closely with the Office of Student Engagement from day to day.

-The Chair and General Manager meets with the Office of Student Engagement (OSE) on a weekly basis to facilitate SBC operations and discuss next steps.
+The Chair and General Manager meet with the Office of Student Engagement on a weekly basis to facilitate SBC operations and discuss next steps.